Login & Authentication

 This method verifies a user’s identity based on their digital footprint or online behavior.
 The digital identity verification method is commonly used in the online retail and e-commerce industries.

-3. Video-based verification
+3. Video-based identity verification

 This involves real-time video interaction between the user and the verifier.
 Here the verifier can confirm the user’s identity by analyzing their facial features and matching them with their official records.
 This method is used in the healthcare industry for virtual consultations and patient verification.